-As part of Brock’s 109th Convocation, this is the third time in the University’s 57-year history that we’ve hosted a virtual Convocation experience.
-The first two being in June and October 2020.
+As part of Brock’s 110th Convocation, this is the fourth time in the University’s 57-year history that we’ve hosted a virtual Convocation experience.
+The first three being in June and October 2020, and in June 2021.

 Whether you have decided to visit your tailored Convocation portal and this webpage immediately to enjoy the experience with your friends and family, or have chosen to wait and visit at a time convenient for you, we want you to know how proud we are of your achievements.

 On this page you will find messages from the Dean and Associate Deans within the Faculty of Applied Health Sciences, as well as messages from your Department Chair.

 We encourage you to show off your Brock pride!
 Download #BrockUGrad themed wallpapers, Facebook and Twitter cover photos, and profile picture frames at brocku.ca/convocation/celebrate